 These and other topics will be discussed during the Tulip Trade Event.
 The participants are opening their doors not only to display their colourful assortments but also to talk to their visitors.
 Disputing the future of tulip cultivation has become a valuable tradition over the years.
 The Tulip Trade Event is being organised for the fifth time this year, with 13 participants, spread over the provinces of North and South Holland.

-The participating companies are: P. Aker, Amsonia, Boots Flowerbulbs, Borst Bloembollen, BOT Flowerbulbs, Haakman Flowerbulbs, Jansen’s Overseas, Holland Bulb Market, Nord Lommerse, P. Nelis & Zoon’s, VWS Flowerbulbs and Jan de Wit en Zonen.
+The 13 participating companies are: P. Aker, Amsonia, Boots Flowerbulbs, Borst Bloembollen, BOT Flowerbulbs, Haakman Flowerbulbs, Jansen’s Overseas, Holland Bulb Market, P. Nelis & zoon’s, Nord Lommerse, C. Steenvoorden, VWS Flowerbulbs and Jan de Wit en Zonen.

 Check www.TulipTradeEvent.nl for more information and read below about the participants!